hdlguy/alinx/AXU2CG_full/README.md

 The eMMC drive was tested by enabling the interface in Vivado and rebuilding Petalinux.
 That results in /dev/mmcblk0 showing up under Linux.
 Standard Linux commands were then used to partition, format and mount the drive resulting in:

     sudo fdisk /dev/mmcblk0
+        - create new partition (n) all defaults
+        - write partition table (w)
     sudo mkfs.ext4 /dev/mmcblk0p1
     sudo mkdir /mnt/emmc
     sudo mount /dev/mmcblk0p1 /mnt/emmc